 Skip to main content

 Congresswoman Bonamici has submitted funding requests for important community projects in NW Oregon to the House Appropriations Committee for consideration.
 The reformed and transparent Community Project Funding process allows Congresswoman Bonamici to advocate for specific community projects that will help the people and communities of Northwest Oregon.
-A list of projects that were funded in FY2023 can be found here, and FY2022 can be found here.
+A list of projects that were requested in FY2025 can be found below, projects that were funded in FY2024 can be found here, FY2023 can be found here, and FY2022 can be found here.

 In compliance with House Rules and Committee requirements, Congresswoman Bonamici has certified that she, her spouse, and her immediate family have no financial interest in any of the projects she has requested.